 If you’re a vocalist then you’re going to need a studio microphone to record your vocals.
 I’ve written an in depth guide to the best microphones on the market and which microphone you can use to help yield the best sound quality.
 These are the microphones I’ve used in the past and were able to achieve great results with them.

 So, which is the best laptop for music production, what are some of the features to look for in a computer machine, what makes a good machine?
 All these questions are answered in the details below.

 Laptop or Desktop For Music Production?

 Typically, laptops are less powerful than desktop computers that are sold within the same price range.
 Moreover, it’s much harder to upgrade or expand a laptop.
 While you can still use a laptop for music production, you should be specific with what you need to be mobile with your music production; otherwise, you should opt for a PC.

 If I want to use a laptop, which one should I buy for music production?

 When it comes to laptops, there are many options to consider.
 But, before you make any decisions, there are numerous technical features that you must consider.
 This guide discusses the top three best laptops for music production.

-These specifications may of been updated with the newier models but as the time of writing this article, the main model features 8GB of RAM and a dual-core 3.6GHz processor.
-Advanced models have 16GB of RAM and quad-core 4.0GHz processors.
-Hard drives storage range between 128GB and 1TB.
-The MacBook Pro comes in two screen variants: the 13 inch and 15-inch variants.
+These specifications may of been updated with the newer models but as the time of writing this article, the base models feature 8GB of RAM and the new M1 processor.
+Advanced models have 16GB of RAM.
+Hard drives storage range between 128GB and 2TB.
+The MacBook Pro comes in two screen variants: the 13 inch and 16-inch variants.
 If you will connect your laptop to a monitor, the 13 inches would be ideal, plus it is cheaper.
 The 15-inch variant is ideal if you will be using it as the main production platform.

 Lenovo Ideapad Y700 laptop